A lot of the career advice tips for teens on the internet revolves around values, interests, and skills.

 Friends of mine who never read, now get through 2 or 3 books a week using Audible

-Blinkist app summarises the worlds best non-fictions books to save you time.
+Blinkist app summarises the worlds best non-fiction books to save you time.

 There are also great book summaries on YouTube.